EugeneChoi4/Optimized-Wordle-Generator-and-Solver/INSTALL.md

-## 3110dle
+## Optimized Wordle Generator and Solver

-This document gives the instructions to install and play our project, 3110dle
+This document gives the instructions to install and interact with this project.

 ### Installation Instructions (Linux, Mac OS X, and Windows)